yankeguo/coding-update-values-file-plugin/README.md

 ## Introduction

-A Jenkins plugin designed to update a values file within a repository hosted on coding.net
+A Jenkins plugin designed to update a values file within a repository hosted on CODING

 ## Getting started